skyler-guha/rest-solace/README.rst

 | View the code at `Github <https://github.com/skyler-guha/rest-solace/>`_.
 | Read the docs from `Here <https://github.com/skyler-guha/rest-solace/blob/master/docs/index.rst/>`_.

+If you like my work, please give a star to the official repository to show support!!

 -----------------------------
 Getting started with Solace:
 -----------------------------